-Anthropology of Global Public Health (ANT4930/ANG 6930) Spring 2020 Wednesday 10 - E1 (5:10 PM - 8:10 PM) UST 0108 Instructor: Dr. Marit Ostebo Email: marit.ostebo@ufl.edu Office: Grinter Hall 496 Office hours: Tuesday 12 - 3 pm or by appointment Course description This course offers anthropologically informed, critical perspectives on global public health.
+Anthropology of Global Public Health (ANT4930/ANG 6930) Spring 2022 Tuesday 8-10 (4:05 PM - 7:00 PM) CBD 0234 Instructor: Dr. Marit Ostebo Email: marit.ostebo@ufl.edu Office: Grinter Hall 496 or on Zoom Office hours: Thursday 12 - 3 pm or by appointment Course description This course offers anthropologically informed, critical perspectives on global public health.
 Through readings of selected journal articles and ethnographies of global health, students will be introduced to various global health challenges and problems, and to the initiatives and approaches that have been undertaken to address them.
 This includes a focus on the main actors and institutions that constitute the field of global health and on the different value systems and forms of knowledge production that have informed historical and contemporary trends in global health policy and practice.
 Key topics to be covered include: social, cultural and political determinants of health, human rights and health, vertical and comprehensive health interventions, the politics and economics of health systems and governance, measuring health, the role of the state, civil society and public-private partnerships in health care delivery, global health technologies, innovations, research and ethics.
-Students will also be introduced to N-Vivo, (a qualitative research software) and to pedagogical tools associated with Team-Based-Learning.
+Students will also be introduced to pedagogical tools associated with Team-Based-Learning.
 Student Learning Outcomes By the end of the course a successful student will have:

 - 1) Acquired knowledge about - a.
 The history of global public health - b.
 Anthropological approaches to global health - c.
 The role of the various actors in global health (the state, market, transnational actors, civil society organizations, communities and individuals) and the relationship between them - 2) Developed the ability to critically analyze and discuss - a.
 The underlying assumptions and theoretical underpinnings of the different approaches to global public health - b.
 Global Health interventions/projects as a set of complex and context dependent social practices - c.
 Global Health Policies - d.
 The interplay between structure and agency in Global Health - 3) Developed the ability to - a.
 Employ competing anthropological and social theories to critically discuss key issues within the field of global public health - b.
 Use relevant research to explore and test ideas and to support or refute generalization - 4) Developed familiarity with N-Vivo as a tool for qualitative research - 5) Gained an understanding of key principles and techniques in ethnographic research, with a particular focus on analysis of qualitative data and literature - 6) Improved ability to research a topic in anthropology and write a scholarly paper that presents the research Required texts PDF files of other required readings are available at the course e-learning website (Canvas).
-Adams, V. (2016) Metrics.
-What Counts in Global Health Biehl, João, and Adriana Petryna, eds.2013.
-When People Come First: Critical Studies in Global Health Keshavjee, Salmaan 2014.
-Blind Spot: How Neoliberalism Infiltrated Global Health Petryna, Adriana 2009 When Experiments Travel: Clinical Trials and the Global Search for Human Subjects Nading, Alex 2014.
-Mosquito Trails Hannig, Anita2017.
-Beyond Surgery.
-Injury, Healing and Religion in an Ethiopian Hospital Class schedule (Note: I reserve the right to modify the course schedule).
+Add Biehl, João, and Adriana Petryna, eds.